sdlpal/sdlpal/docs/README.md

 Reporting issues
 ================

-If you find any issues of SDLPAL, please feel free to report them to the development team through Github's issue tracking system using either English or Chinese.
+If you find any issues of SDLPAL, please feel free to report them to the development team through GitHub's issue tracking system using either English or Chinese.

 Contributing to the game
 ========================

 Any original code & documentation contributions are welcomed as long as the contributed code & documentation is licensed under GPL.
-You can use Github's pull request system to submit your changes to the main repository here.
+You can use GitHub's pull request system to submit your changes to the main repository here.
 But remember, as a step to keep the quality of code, you should write corresponding unit tests before your changes can be merged.
 The guidance of writting unit tests can be found [here](/tests).